kathsucurry/kathsucurry.github.io/_posts/2025-10-27-reduction_sum_part2.markdown

 }
 ```

 2\.
-Completely unroll the summation `for` loop by replacing the follwing:
+Completely unroll the summation `for` loop by replacing the following:

 ```c++
     for (size_t stride = NUM_THREADS / 2; stride > NUM_THREADS_PER_WARP; stride >>= 1) {